ferranriera/Field-API-Bean-Editor/README.txt

+It is highly recommended you install both the Panels and Contextual modules alongside FAPE.

-This module adds a contextual link to Panel Panes that are entity fields allowing fields to be edited directly.
+This module allows Contextual to create a link to Panel Panes that are entity fields allowing the fields to be edited directly.

 To make use of this module, first enable the module.
-Then enable Panels and on a panel that has an entity context, add any field.
-Users who have access to edit that field on that entity and have contextual links access will see a little contextual link allowing them to edit that field in the overlay (or on a separate screen if they do not have overlay access).
+Then enable Contextual and Panels.
+For any panel that has an entity context, users who have access to edit the fields on that entity and have contextual links access will see a contextual link allowing them to edit that field in the overlay (or on a separate screen if they do not have overlay access).